smart-on-fhir/cumulus-library/docs/example.md

 cohorts over which you can run aggregate statistics.

-For our example here, we'll ask a simple question: *What kinds of medications are being prescribed for preteens with bronchitis in the last five years?* This question will work with the synthetic dataset, but it will also work just fine with real data.
+For our example here, we'll ask a simple question: *What kinds of medications are being prescribed for preteens with bronchitis in the period from 2021-2026?* This question will work with the synthetic dataset, but it will also work just fine with real data.